achillesrasquinha/digdet/docs/API.md

 | URL    | https://digdet.herokuapp.com/api/glyph  |

 #### Returns
-An array of supported languages of the structure:
+An array of supported glyphs of the structure:
 ```json
 [
   {